Radio Teleswitch Service shutdown is now complete.

 You’ll be unaffected if you have a single-rate meter or newer versions of the multi-rate meters, as only some of the older versions of multi-rate or complex meters were fitted with RTS.

-If you’re unsure if you have RTS equipment, get in touch with us so we can confirm if this will impact you.
+If you’re unsure if you have RTS equipment, get in touch with us so we can confirm if you have been impacted.

-What happens if I don’t upgrade my meter?
+What happens if I haven't upgraded my meter?

-If you decide not to upgrade, your home's heating and/or hot water provisions could be affected.
+If you decided not to upgrade, your home's heating and/or hot water provisions may have been affected.

 You may find that your heating and/or hot water is continually left on or off, or the charging-up happens at the wrong time of day.